turing-incomplete/turing-incomplete/README.md

 ## Developing Locally

 The site uses [Middleman](http://middlemanapp.com) for generating static HTML and assets from source files.
-To setup Middleman and other dependencies, use [Bundler](http://bundler.io):
+To setup Middleman and other dependencies, and build the site, use Make:

-    $ bundle
+    $ make
-    Using middleman-core
-    Using middleman
+    rm -rf build/
+    which bundle || gem install bundler
+    ~/.gem/ruby/2.1.3/bin/bundle
+    bundle check || bundle install
+    The Gemfile's dependencies are satisfied
+    time bundle exec middleman build
+          create  build/stylesheets/normalize.css
+          create  build/stylesheets/index.css
+          create  build/stylesheets/all.css
     ...
-    Your bundle is complete!

-You can now host the site locally by running Middleman:
+If you want to setup a server that will automatically update changes you make locally, use the `middleman` command to start a web server on port 4567:

     $ middleman
     == The Middleman is loading